Global flights from $1,099 return

 8 cities like New York that never sleep

-If urban vibes, fast-paced city life and a melting pot of cultures are what you seek, these places like New York are for you.
+If urban vibes, fast-paced city life and a melting pot of cultures are what you seek, these cities that are similar to New York are for you.

 New York, New York.
-The concrete jungle where dreams are made of is home to countless iconic buildings and is a global centre for art, culture, dining, fashion and shopping.
-This metropolis thumps with creative energy and is a delight to every urban wanderer.
+It's a metropolis that thumps with creative energy, plays home to throngs of iconic buildings and is a global centre for art, culture, dining, fashion and shopping.

 The capital of England is rich in history dating back to the Roman times, which is evident in its iconic architecture.
 This populous hub is now home to some of the world’s finest art, culture and dining scenes.